FAMILY LAW LAWYER • VIRGINIA BEACH, VA

 OTHER FAMILY LAW ISSUES

 Remember, you do have rights.
 An accuser may obtain a protective order due to false information or exaggerated claims.
 This is especially true in a heated divorce or contested child custody battle.
 A domestic violence lawyer can protect your interests and defend your rights.
-Call Mike Deering today.
+Call Deering Hedrick today.

 Adoption: Whether you are adopting an infant or older child, from within the US or internationally, you can benefit from retaining a Virginia adoption attorney.
 Even when you are adopting a family member or child of your spouse, legal representation is important to ensure a smooth process and protection for our child.